Frequently Asked Questions: 2017 Best Graduate Schools Rankings

-Because we cannot survey every area of study, we make our decisions on the disciplines to rank on the basis of how to best serve the greatest number of readers.
+Because we cannot survey every area of study, we make our decisions about the disciplines to rank on the basis of how to best serve the greatest number of readers.
 We look at enrollment figures to determine the most popular areas of study.

 We survey graduate programs in other areas on a rotating cycle, collecting peer assessment data.
-In areas where rankings are not computed annually, we publish the date of ranking with each list.
-These areas include doctoral programs in the physical and social sciences and the humanities, as well as master's programs in public affairs and fine arts and a number of programs in the health sciences.
+In areas where rankings are not computed annually, we publish the date of the ranking with each list.
+These areas include doctoral programs in the physical and social sciences and the humanities, as well as master's programs in public affairs and fine arts and a number of graduate programs within the health sciences.

 The specialty areas in a discipline that we rank are selected on the basis of trends as well as enrollment.
-In some instances, we may rotate certain specialties to provide a more comprehensive coverage of a field.
+In some instances, we may rotate certain specialties to provide more comprehensive coverage of a field.

 Specialty rankings are solely determined by the number of nominations for excellence in that area a program receives.
 Only respondents to the peer assessment survey in the discipline are asked to nominate programs for excellence in any specialty.